 Gout can cause the big toe to pain and swell, but so can osteoarthritis.
 Sportspeople who play on hard surfaces tend to develop a hurtful big toe and injuries around the toe joint.
 Ouch!

 Pain in the small toes usually begins at the ball of your foot, spreading to the toes.
 This could mean an injury or pressure on those toes.
 There is a thickening of tissue around the nerve between the third and fourth toes and this is more common in women than in men.
 Yes, life is unfair.

 Another common complaint caused by fungal infections is called athlete’s foot, especially in men.
 But itchy feet can also be due to an allergic reaction to cosmetics.
 If the skin is thick, it could be psoriasis, which is an immune system problem and is usually treated with a topical cream to relieve the itch.

 12. Toenails that don’t look . . . normal

 Toenail color and shape are pretty good indicators of your overall health – you have probably noticed your doctor examining your nails.
 Look for these:

-- Yellow toenails: fungal infections, an inflammation in the lymphatic system, lung problems or rheumatoid arthritis.
+- Yellow toenails: fungal infections, inflammation in the lymphatic system, lung problems, or rheumatoid arthritis.

 - Whitish nail: an injury or illness.